Young old bluesman keeps the Delta tradition alive and well

 Ironically, the PEI Jazz and Blues Festival refused to book Guy Davis despite his excellent performing skills and pedigree and residence in Nova Scotia.

-It wasn’t an accident since I asked them several years running.
+It wasn’t an accident: I recommended Guy Davis several years running.
 One day I met the head organizer on Victoria Row while I as performing.
 His attitude to black blues artists was the most racist I had encountered in years.

 There is a PEI Human Rights hearing being conducted into a black teacher who was fired by the Evangeline School Board.
 “I don’t want a n**** living next to me,” Sarah Joncas, a citizenship and immigration officer said that an Abrams Village man told her” Charlottetown Guardian.

 Is there racial bigotry on PEI?
 Check out the reader comments on the CBC and Guardian websites for this story.
-They are ugly but racism and xenophobia are hand-maidens.
+They are replete with racism and xenophobia.

 Where’s he at today